 Detention Center Operations

-Captain Shelbert Williams supervises the Detention Center's evening operations of the Visitors Center and inmate visitation process and oversees Security Teams 2A and 2B.
+Acting Captain Mike Eller supervises the Detention Center's evening operations of the Visitors Center and inmate visitation process and oversees Security Teams 2A and 2B.
 His duties also include managing the delivery of inmate food and medical services.
-Under the leadership of both Captains Milano and Williams, Security Division keep the William G. Truesdale Adult Detention Center safe, secure and serving the facility's visitors and volunteers.
+Under their leadership, Security Division keep the William G. Truesdale Adult Detention Center safe, secure and serving the facility's visitors and volunteers.

 Facility security is accomplished from inmates' initial booking to their release.
 Security Deputies are responsible for the day to day supervision of inmates in the facility's housing areas and for ensuring that inmates move safely and securely throughout the building.
 Deputies are placed directly into the larger housing units to effectively control the units' living environment.
 Direct supervision of inmates where they live allows Security Deputies to better gauge the atmosphere in the units and more promptly deflect or respond to issues and concerns.